Battle of Cantigny

-The Battle of Cantigny, fought May 28, 1918 was the first major American battle and offensive of World War I. The U.S. 1st Division, the most experienced of the five American divisions then in France and in reserve for the French Army near the village of Cantigny, was selected for the attack.
-The objective of the attack was both to reduce a small salient made by the German Army in the front lines but also to instill confidence among the French.
+The Battle of Cantigny, fought May 28, 1918, was the first major American battle and offensive of World War I. The U.S. 1st Division, the most experienced of the five American divisions then in France and in reserve for the French Army near the village of Cantigny, was selected for the attack.
+The objective of the attack was to reduce a small salient made by the German Army in the front lines but also to instill confidence among the French.

 Capture of Cantigny

-At 06:45 [H Hour] on May 28, 1918, American soldiers of the 28th Infantry Regiment left their jump-off trenches following an hour-long artillery preparation.
+At 06:45 (H Hour) on May 28, 1918, American soldiers of the 28th Infantry Regiment left their jump-off trenches following an hour-long artillery preparation.
 Part of the preparation was counter-battery fire directed at German artillery positions.
 A rolling barrage, advancing 100 meters every two minutes, was calculated to give the attacking troops time to keep up with it.

 The 28th Infantry Regiment (Colonel Hanson Edward Ely, commanding) plus two companies of the 18th Infantry Regiment, three machine-gun companies and a company of engineers (3,564 men), captured Cantigny from units of the German Eighteenth Army.
 The village was situated on high ground surrounded by woods, making it an ideal observation post for German artillery.

 Because the Americans did not have them in sufficient quantity, the French provided air cover, 368 heavy artillery pieces, trench mortars, tanks, and flamethrowers.
 The French Schneider tanks were from the French 5th Tank Battalion.
 Their primary purpose was to eliminate German machine gun positions.
 With this massive support, and advancing on schedule behind the creeping artillery barrage, the 28th Infantry took the village in 30 minutes.
 It then continued on to its final objective roughly a half kilometer beyond the village.